 How to play Fortnite with friends

-Fortnite Battle Royale has true cross-platform functionality; it has been released on Windows, macOS, PlayStation 4, Xbox One, Nintendo Switch, iOS, and Android devices - so you can play with your friends no matter which device or platform they’re on.
+Fortnite Battle Royale has true cross-platform functionality so you can play with your friends no matter which device or platform they’re on.
 It has been released on:

 What is the Battle Pass?